 Our identification service

 If you have apples that you would like MAN to identify for you, particularly if you live in or near the Welsh Marches region or think the varieties come from this region, please do send them in.
-You can do this either personally at one of the Shows we’ll be attending (see Events) or by post/courier using our Identification Form .
+You can do this either personally at one of the Shows we’ll be attending this being our preferred option, (see Events) or by post/courier using our Identification Form .

 We ask that you send a minimum of three to six mature specimens should be provided, which cover typical shape, size and colour; it would help if this also show examples of variability in typical characteristics.
 We recommend that King fruit are not included; these are the apples that form at the centre of the truss, they mature earliest, are usually the largest, frequently have a thicker and shorter stalk than usual and sometimes a flesh protuberance by it.
 Leaves may sometimes be useful, but don’t worry if you don’t collect them.